 There are some things in life that we have little to no control over.
 For example, we can’t control how many points will be required for a particular college course.
 But we can focus on doing the best we can at school.

 Give yourself permission to get it wrong

-Once a decision is made, we have no way of knowing whether the alternative choice would have been better or worse.
+Once a decision is made, we’ve no way of knowing whether the alternative choice would have been better or worse.
 Try something for a while and if it doesn’t work out, learn from the experience.

 Whose concern is it?

-At times we can carry the weight of expectation of our family, school or even our community.
+At times we can carry the weight of expectations of our family, school, or even community.
 Our society shapes our view of the world and what it means to be a ‘success’.
-This can influence or shape the way we view an issue or decision about the future.
+This can shape the way we view an issue or decision about the future.